The Cox Twins: Career

+Personal lives

 When Frank's wife, Estelle, died in 1984, Fred's wife continued to appear with the twins, the act being known as "The Cox Twins and Pauline".
 They were presented with Lifetime Achievement Rose Bowls by the British Music Hall Society.

+Deaths

 By 2007, their public appearances were limited to RAF reunions.
 Frank Cox died on 10 November 2007; Fred Cox died on 28 September 2013.